Bžany (Teplice District)

 Bžany (until 1921 Vebžany; Webeschan) is a municipality and village in Teplice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 900 inhabitants.

 Bžany lies approximately 7 km south-east of Teplice, 14 km south-west of Ústí nad Labem, and 68 km north-west of Prague.

-Administrative parts
+Administrative division

-Villages of Bukovice, Hradiště, Lbín, Lhenice, Lysec, Mošnov and Pytlíkov are administrative parts of Bžany.
+Bžany consists of eight municipal parts (in brackets population according to the 2021 census):